 As of May 13, 2018, there's a tree blocking the road a mile before the trailhead.
 A capable true 4WD high clearance (like a lifted Toyota 4Runner with 32" tires) can easily drive over it, but Subaru's wouldn't be able to.
 It's about 1.5 feet in diameter.

-Trailhead (48.1433, -121.6064): Just about 10 yards past the parking area on the left of the road, you'll find the trail cutting up into the forest.
+Trailhead (48.1433, -121.6064): Just about 10 yards past the parking area, you'll find the trail cutting up into the forest on the left side of the road.
 In about 10 more yards up the forest, you'll run into a pit toilet with some wood acting as a fence.
 That's the start of the trail!

 For the first half of the trail (0.3 miles, 500 ft gain), stay in the forest, remaining climbers left when in doubt.
 There's a path through the forest that's usually visible.
 This part is decently steep, but pleasant.
 No bushwacking or anything!
 This part took us 30 minutes to get down.